Peter Grant (music manager): Final years

 Marital problems, diabetes, cocaine addiction and the death of Led Zeppelin drummer John Bonham all took their toll on Grant's health, and after the official breakup of Led Zeppelin in 1980, and the subsequent folding of the Swan Song label in 1983, he virtually retired from the music business to his private estate in Hellingly, East Sussex.

 However, towards the end of his life he conquered his addiction and lost a significant amount of weight.
 His first public appearance for many years was in 1989, when he and Jimmy Page both attended a Frank Sinatra concert at the Royal Albert Hall.
 Grant subsequently sold his estate and moved to nearby Eastbourne, where he was offered the civic position of local magistrate for the town council, but he turned it down.
 In 1992, he appeared in the film Carry On Columbus as a cardinal.
 In his remaining years, Grant became a keynote speaker at music management conferences such as In the City, where he was lauded by latter-day peers.

 Death

-On the afternoon of 21 November 1995, Grant suffered a fatal heart attack while driving to his home at Eastbourne with his daughter Helen.
+On the afternoon of 21 November 1995, Grant suffered a fatal heart attack while driving to his home at Eastbourne with his son Warren.
 He was 60 years old.

 Grant was buried on 4 December 1995 at the cemetery opposite his mansion, with the funeral service held at St Peter and St Paul's Church, Hailsham, East Sussex.
 His eulogy was read by longtime friend Alan Callan.
 Coincidentally, it was the 15th anniversary of Led Zeppelin's official breakup.
 His final public appearance had been at the final night of the Page and Plant tour at the Wembley Arena in July 1995.

-Grant was survived by his son Warren Grant and his daughter Helen Grant.
+Grant was survived by his son and daughter.